+Registered Corporations are required to maintain current stock ledgers in Nevada that may be examined by the Nevada Gaming Authorities at any time.
+If any securities are held in trust by an agent or by a nominee, the record owner may be required to disclose the identity of the beneficial owner to the Nevada Gaming Authorities.
+A failure to make such disclosure may be grounds for finding the record owner unsuitable.
+A Registered Corporation is also required to render maximum assistance in determine the identity of beneficial owners of its securities.
 Gaming licensees may not make a public offering of securities without the prior approval of the Nevada Gaming Commission if the securities or proceeds are to be used to construct, acquire or finance gaming facilities in Nevada, or to retire or extend obligations incurred for such purposes.
-Such approval, if given, does not constitute a finding, recommendation or approval by the Nevada Gaming Commission or the Nevada State Gaming Control Board as to the accuracy or adequacy of the prospectus or the investment merit of the offered securities, and any representation to the contrary is unlawful.
+Such approval, if given, does not constitute a finding, recommendation or approval by the Nevada Gaming Commission or the Nevada Gaming Control Board as to the accuracy or adequacy of the prospectus or the investment merit of the offered securities, and any representation to the contrary is unlawful.

-Any offer by a licensee to sell its common stock requires the review of, and prior approval by, the Nevada Gaming Commission.
+Any offer by a Registered Corporation to sell its common stock requires the review of, and prior approval by, the Nevada Gaming Commission.

 Changes in control of a Registered Corporation through merger, consolidation, stock or asset acquisitions, management or consulting agreements, or any act or conduct, by which anyone obtains control, may not lawfully occur without the prior approval of the Nevada Gaming Commission.
-Entities seeking to acquire control of a Registered Corporation must meet the strict standards established by the Nevada State Gaming Control Board and the Nevada Gaming Commission prior to assuming control of a Registered Corporation.
+Entities seeking to acquire control of a Registered Corporation must meet the strict standards established by the Nevada Gaming Control Board and the Nevada Gaming Commission prior to assuming control of a Registered Corporation.
 The Nevada Gaming Commission also may require persons who intend to become controlling stockholders, officers or directors, and other persons who expect to have a material relationship or involvement with the acquired company, to be investigated and licensed as part of the approval process.

-The Nevada legislature has declared that some corporate acquisitions opposed by management, repurchases of voting securities and corporate defence tactics affecting Nevada corporate gaming licensees, and Registered Corporations that are affiliated with those operations, may be injurious to stable and productive corporate gaming.
-The Nevada Gaming Commission has established a regulatory scheme to minimise the potentially adverse effects of these business practices upon Nevada's gaming industry and to further Nevada's policy to:

-- (i) assure the financial stability of corporate gaming licensees and their affiliates: - (ii) preserve the beneficial aspects of conducting business in the corporate form; and - (iii) promote a neutral environment for the orderly governance of corporate affairs.
+The Nevada legislature has declared that some corporate acquisitions opposed by management, repurchases of voting securities and corporate defense tactics affecting Nevada corporate gaming licensees, and Registered Corporations that are affiliated with those operations, may be injurious to stable and productive corporate gaming.
+The Nevada Gaming Commission has established a regulatory scheme to minimize the potentially adverse effects of these business practices upon Nevada's gaming industry and to further Nevada's policy to: (i) assure the financial stability of corporate gaming licensees and their affiliates; (ii) preserve the beneficial aspects of conducting business in the corporate form; and (iii) promote a neutral environment for the orderly governance of corporate affairs.
 Approvals are, in certain circumstances, required from the Nevada Gaming Commission before the Registered Corporation can make exceptional repurchases of voting securities above market price and before a corporate acquisition opposed by management can be consummated.
-The Nevada Gaming Control Act also requires prior approval of a plan of recapitalisation proposed by the Registered Corporation's board of directors in response to a tender offer made directly to the Registered Corporation's stockholders for the purpose of acquiring control of the Registered Corporation.
+The Nevada Gaming Control Act also requires prior approval of a plan of recapitalization proposed by the Registered Corporation's board of directors in response to a tender offer made directly to the Registered Corporation's stockholders for the purpose of acquiring control of the Registered Corporation.